-September through October is the very best time of year to plant garlic!
+September through mid November is the very best time of year to plant garlic!

 When September is nearly spent with the warm days are mostly behind us, weather crops are undoubtedly starting to show some signs that their end is near.
 For those of us lucky enough to be gardening in the Pacific Northwest this means there will soon be plenty of space available for some overwintering crops!